OE-Heart/Cryptoplat/README.md

 # Cryptoplat

-An NFT Auction Platform where you can mint your ERC721 implemented NFTs and deal with them on the Ethereum Blockchain.
+A toy NFT Auction Platform where you can mint your ERC721 implemented NFTs and deal with them on the Ethereum Blockchain.

 Running website demo: https://www.bilibili.com/video/BV1jf4y1u76m/